maysunktong/assignment2-farm-of-words/README.md

 - `CANCEL` and `OK` in `confirm("")` is easy to handle by using booleans in an if-else statement, and no need to trim string since it does not require an input
 - To be able to restart a game, separate main gameplay out so it is easy to manage and call
 - Writing a simple RegExp to evaluate if the input is letter-based.
 - function `checkGuess()` for checking a right letter but wrong spot turned out to be more challenging than I thought.
-It did not work simply by using `.includes("")`
+It did not work simply by using `.includes("")`.
+- The function works by labelling all letters in array as false and unused.
+Then, proceed to check right letter ✅ in the first loop.
+The last loop checks for the right letter but in wrong position 🐥.
+It does not check on wrong letter in wrong position since we filled them at the start of function.

 **Solution**
 ```javascript